enamourous/tp/docs/UserGuide.md

 # Treasura User Guide

-Treasura is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, Treasura can get your contact management tasks done faster than traditional GUI apps.
+Treasura is a **desktop app for managing CCA members and payments, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, Treasura can get your CCA management tasks done faster than traditional GUI apps.
+Treasura is primarily targeted towards CCA leaders and treasurers.

 <!-- * Table of Contents -->
 <page-nav-print />